harness/developer-hub/kb/platform/harness-platform-faqs.md

 ### How are inactive delegates managed in Harness NextGen, and what is the behavior of Kubernetes deployments when a node is shut down and restarted?

-In Harness NextGen, inactive delegates are automatically removed from the UI either immediately if gracefully shut down or within 6 hours if not.
+In Harness NextGen, inactive delegates are automatically removed from the UI either immediately (if gracefully shut down) or within 6 hours (if not).
 Kubernetes deployments running on a shutdown node will spin up on another available node upon restart, following Kubernetes deployment controller behavior.
 When the node restarts, Kubernetes will start the pod, which will register and then reappear in the UI.

 It's important to note that during the period of node shutdown, the delegate will not be visible in the UI.
 Delegates that are entirely deleted from a node will also disappear from the UI within 6 hours, and this timing cannot be changed.